 An imperfect classification

-If international stocks are to be viewed as a sector, perhaps someone can tell me the commonality between, say, Canada's Barrick Gold
+If you insist on viewing global stocks as a sector, perhaps you can tell me the similarities between, say, BP

 Those two companies are in the same sector in the same way that Kenneth Branagh and Carrot Top are in the same business, which is to say: They aren't.

 I started investing in international companies many years ago because I wanted to.
-While I liked the thought of owning America's great businesses, I loved the idea of owning the world's great businesses.
-Moreover, because there are many reasons why you wouldn't want to invest in foreign securities (from risk to unfamiliarity to lower standards of governance and regulatory protection), I believe that many of the market's great bargains exist overseas.
+While I liked the thought of owning America's greatest businesses, I loved the idea of owning the world's greatest businesses.
+Moreover, because there are many reasons why you wouldn't want to invest in foreign securities (from risk to unfamiliarity to lower standards of governance and regulatory protection), I believe that many of the market's great bargains exist abroad.

 Classic investment techniques apply

-For me, international investing is not so much a matter of diversification -- though I fully accept that this plays an important role in investors' desire to look overseas for investments -- but a matter of making money.
-After all, if I found that all my best ideas were located in the United States, I'd invest all of my money there.
+For me, international investing is not so much a matter of diversification -- though I fully accept that this plays an important role in a person's desire to look abroad for investments -- but a matter of making money.
+After all, if I found that all my best ideas were located in the U.S., I'd invest all my money there.

 But they aren't.
 Never have been.
 Foreign markets simply have huge growth potential, even as many investors still shy away from them.
 And I suspect that this condition will remain true.
 You'll have opportunities to buy foreign companies very cheaply for many years to come -- if you know where to look.

 Successful international investing doesn't mean simply saying, "Well, China's big -- I'll buy China."
 No, it means applying fundamental stock analysis to other countries, and picking the best opportunities.
-In other words, it means looking at a great long-term opportunity such as Tata Motors
+In other words, it means looking at a great long-term opportunity such as Satyam Computer Services

 As we chase fortunes abroad, we also need to remember to play good defense.